juliohm1978/kubernetes-helper-scripts/README.md

 k get nodes
 ```

-... should be equivalent to:
+... should be the same as:

 ```bash
 kubectl get nodes